 Technology Improvements and Lag

 Like most of trucking, technology constantly shapes the future of flatbed driving jobs.
 Some of what experts expect to see include things like roll top or curtain van type configurations for increased safety.
 These can also serve to reduce the time it takes to tarp a load.
-Additionally improvements in aerodynamics look to eliminate bad fuel mileage in this specialty to really make it efficient to haul flatbed loads.
-Still, due to the fact that there some things just don’t fit in traditional trailers, flatbedding is only going to remain a great type of trucking job you can take advantage of today!
+Additionally improvements in aerodynamics look to eliminate bad fuel mileage.
+This would make it more cost efficient to haul flatbed loads.
+Still, due to the fact that some things just don’t fit in traditional trailers, flatbedding is only going to remain a great type of trucking job you can take advantage of today!

 Are you a flatbed trucker?
 What are some of the main challenges?
 Let us know in the comments below!